What Introverts and Extroverts Can Learn From Each Other

 As soon as I walk in the door each week someone is trying to shake my hand or worse – hug me!
 As my husband and I make our way to our seats we have to say good morning to at least five more people.
 Then after the time of worship, I hear the feared “Turn around and greet at least six people!
 Don’t forget to tell them your name and your favorite color.
 And heck…let’s give each other big hugs today too!”

 I am an introvert.
-And if you’ve ever been in a church you may have noticed that they are geared towards extroverts.
+And if you’ve ever been to a church you may have noticed that they are geared towards extroverts.

 There is no question about it: churches are geared towards extroverts.
 But does that mean they should cater to introverts?
 The answer is a strong resounding “No!”